 - Substitution-minimise the risk by substituting or replacing a hazard or hazardous work practice with something that gives rise to a lesser risk.
 For example, installing a conveyor system to replace forklifts will eliminate the risks associated with moving plant but will introduce other risks associated with conveyors.
 The new system should reduce the overall risks of transporting material. - Isolation-minimise the risk by isolating or separating the hazard or hazardous work practice from any person exposed to it.
 For example, use concrete barriers to separate mobile plant from workers - Engineering controls-engineering controls are physical control measures to minimise risk.
-For example: - emergency brakes in a lift that are applied automatically when the lift exceeds its maximum speed - an automatically applied control system that prevents tower cranes from colliding while sharing the same air space - interlocked guards on machinery - operator protective devices (OPDs) on quad bikes that protect riders in the event of a rollover.
+For example: - emergency brakes in a lift that are applied automatically when the lift exceeds its maximum speed - an automatically applied control system that prevents tower cranes from colliding while sharing the same air space - interlocked guards on machinery - operator protective devices (OPDs) on quad bikes that protect riders in the event of a rollover - wheel chocks to prevent vehicle roll-away.

 If risk remains, it must be minimised by implementing administrative controls, so far as is reasonably practicable.
-For example, a tag-out system could be used to ensure the plant is isolated from its power source and is not operated while maintenance or cleaning work is being done.
+For example, a tag-out system could be used to ensure the plant is isolated from its power source and is not operated while maintenance or cleaning work is being done, or provide training to workers on how to safely immobilise a vehicle.